learningtapestry/metadocs-rb/docs/bbdocs.md

 # BBDocs

-BBDocs is a templating language that can be freely used within the body of Google Documents.
+BBDocs is a markup language that can be freely used within the body of Google Documents.
 The syntax is reminiscent of [BBCode](https://en.wikipedia.org/wiki/BBCode).
 It is designed to be easy to use by content authors, who are not necessarily tech-savvy.